Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Partitioning

 We first conduct an experimental analysis from the perspective of computational workload balancing.
 The computational workload comprises two parts: sampling and training.
 Regarding sampling, for remote-dependent vertices, sampling requests are sent to remote machines to be executed, and then the sampling results are returned.
 Therefore, the sampling workload on each machine includes both processing local sampling requests and processing remote sampling requests.
 Regarding training, GNN training includes two parts: graph aggregation and NN computation.
 Since the graph aggregation dominates the overall computational cost. we only count the number of graph aggregations in the training part.

 As illustrated in Figure \ref{fig:partition-comp-load}, regarding the hash partitioning method, since vertices are randomly assigned to different partitions with equal probability, it exhibits the most balanced computational workload.
 However, due to the neglect of vertex dependencies during partitioning, hash partitioning results in the highest total computational workload.
 Regarding the \Metisextended partitioning, Metis-V only balances the number of training vertices, ignoring the distribution of L-hop neighbors of training vertices, resulting in load imbalance issues.
 By introducing vertex degree constraints to extend Metis, Metis-VE and Metis-VET alleviate the load imbalance problem observed in Metis-V. \Metisextended uses clustering for graph partitioning.
 When sampling vertices within clusters, different sampled vertices can share a large number of repeated neighbors \cite{2PGraph_TC23}.
 Hence, the higher the clustering degree in graph partitioning, the lower the computational load.
 Metis-VE and Metis-VET introduce additional constraints, which reduce the degree of clustering in the Metis partitioning.
 Therefore, the total computational load is higher than that of Metis-V. Regarding the streaming partitioning, Stream-V and Stream-B aim to minimize cross-partition edges while balancing the number of labeled vertices when allocating vertices or blocks.
-This partitioning method performs well on non-power-law graphs but suffers from computational load imbalance on power-law graphs because it ignores the distribution of L-hop neighbors during partitioning.
+This partitioning method performs well on non-power-law graphs but suffers from computational load imbalance on power-law graphs (i.e., Amazon) because it ignores the distribution of L-hop neighbors during partitioning.
 To illustrate this point, we first compute the clustering coefficient of each partition graph to represent the density of the partitioned graphs.
 Then, we compute the variance of the clustering coefficients of the partition graph to evaluate their distribution.
 The results show that the variance of the clustering coefficient \cite{ClusterCoeffiecient_nature98} of the Hash partition graph is only $3.6\times 10^{-6}$, while the variances of Stream-V and Stream-B are 0.01 and 0.03, respectively.
-Thus, there is a severe imbalance problem in Stream-V and Stream-B, which leads to an unbalanced computational load.
+Therefore, the imbalance of partitioned graphs makes Stream-V and Stream-V suffer from computational load imbalance.